Kitware/vtk-examples/src/Python.md

 [SpikeFran](/Python/VisualizationAlgorithms/SpikeFran) | vtkGlyph3D | Glyphs indicate surface normals on model of human face.
 Glyph positions are randomly selected.
 [SplatFace](/Python/VisualizationAlgorithms/SplatFace) | vtkGaussianSplatter | Elliptical splatting. (b) Surface reconstructed using elliptical splats into 100^3 volume followed by isosurface extraction.
 Points regularly subsampled and overlaid on original mesh.
 [Stocks](/Python/VisualizationAlgorithms/Stocks) | vtkRibbonFilter vtkLinearExtrusionFilter | Two views from the stock visualization script.
 The top shows closing price over time; the bottom shows volume over time.
-[StreamLines](/Python/Visualization/StreamLines) | vtkStreamLine | Seed streamlines with vectors from a structured grid [StreamlinesWithLineWidget](/Python/VisualizationAlgorithms/StreamlinesWithLineWidget) | vtkCallbackCommand vtkLineWidget | Using the vtkLineWidget to produce streamlines in the combustor dataset.
+[StreamLines](/Python/Visualization/StreamLines) | vtkStreamLine | Seed streamlines with vectors from a structured grid.
+[StreamlinesWithLineWidget](/Python/VisualizationAlgorithms/StreamlinesWithLineWidget) | vtkCallbackCommand vtkLineWidget | Using the vtkLineWidget to produce streamlines in the combustor dataset.
 The StartInteractionEvent turns the visibility of the streamlines on; the InteractionEvent causes the streamlines to regenerate themselves.
 [TensorAxes](/Python/VisualizationAlgorithms/TensorAxes) | vtkPointLoad vtkTensorGlyph | Display the scaled and oriented principal axes of the stress tensor.
 [TensorEllipsoids](/Python/VisualizationAlgorithms/TensorEllipsoids) | vtkPointLoad vtkTensorGlyph | Display the scaled and oriented principal axes as tensor ellipsoids representing the stress tensor.